 On one hand, a well established charging infrastructure requires time,patience and a concerted effort from multiple stakeholders viz OEMs,energy companies and politicians.On the other hand, the long range batteries, which could offer an optimal mix of 600km+ range,weight, reliability and price are still under development.

 The charging device for Level 1 and Level 2 charging comes factory-installed and is called the “on-board charger”.

-A 3.7 kW on board charger provides ~12 miles per hour of charge whereas a 7 kW on board charger provides ~22 miles per hour of charge.The charging speed may vary, but the most common on board chargers in US and EU are 6.6 kW on battery electric vehicles (BEVs) and 3.3/3.7 kW on plug-in hybrid electric vehicles (PHEVs).In China, where low speed EVs manufactured by domestic companies have become very popular have a 3.7kW on board charger.
+A 3.7 kW on board charger provides ~12 miles per hour of charge whereas a 7 kW on board charger provides ~22 miles per hour of charge.The charging speed may vary, but the most common on board chargers in US and EU are 6.6 kW on battery electric vehicles (BEVs) and 3.3/3.7 kW on plug-in hybrid electric vehicles (PHEVs).In China, where low speed EVs manufactured by domestic companies became very popular in 2016-2018 had a 3.7kW on board charger.

 THE NEED FOR AN ON-BOARD CHARGER

 The cost to charge an EV at public charging stations varies by a reasonable amount.
 A few stations are free, while others can cost over twice as much as home charging.
 Be that as it may, the effect of high open charger costs is regularly quieted by the high dominance of home charging.
 Public chargers, like those at malls or near highways, and those at workplaces are subject to commercial electricity rates, which are higher than residential rates.
 At times, it can cost so much to charge an electric car that it makes more sense to drive a gasoline-powered vehicle.
 This universal reason warrants the presence of an on board charger in an electric vehicle.